bariskislak/credit-module/README.md

-# credit-module
-ing hub case
-# ING Hub Credit Module
+# Credit Module API

-This project is a credit module application developed for ING Hub.
+This project is a credit module API that allows customers to manage their loans and installments.

-## Features
+## Authentication

-- Create loan applications
-- List loan installments
-- Make loan payments
-- List customer-based loans
+The system uses Basic Authentication.
+Available users and their credentials are:

+- Admin user:
+  - Username: admin
+  - Password: 1234
+  - Role: ROLE_ADMIN

+- Customer users:
+  - Username: user1, user2, user3
+  - Password: 1234 (same for all users)
-- Security validations
+  - Role: ROLE_USER

+## Running the Application

+1. Make sure you have Docker and Docker Compose installed
+2. Clone the repository
+3. Run the following commands:

 ## Technical Details